Virakal/WoWThon/README.md

 when it is actually needed.
 For the largest part, all interaction with the server is done behind the scenes.

+A caveat of this is that error messages may sometimes be somewhat delayed.

 Where possible, every attempt was made to avoid making further lookups from the server explicitly.
 For example, the Guild.members property contains not a list of member IDs but a list of fully functional Character objects.